 How Pentecostalism differs from other holiness churches

-Very loose organization, and very egalitarian.
-Anyone can preach or
+- Very loose organization, and very egalitarian.
+Anyone can preach or minister.

-Use of mass media, including films, radio and television, from very
+- Use of mass media, including films, radio and television, from very early on.

 The global movement of Pentecostalism